HireContractor

 Do I need a contractor license to work in Massachusetts?

 Yes.
 Massachusetts requires contractors to be licensed for construction work.
-The license is issued by the Massachusetts Office of Consumer Affairs - Home Improvement Contractor Registration.
+The license is issued by the Massachusetts Office of Consumer Affairs - Home Improvement Contractor Program.
 Different license classifications may apply depending on the type and scope of work.

 How do I verify a contractor's license in Massachusetts?